-A key element in the proposed defense system is to install appropriate throttling rates at the distributed routing points, such that, globally, S exports its full service capacity $U_S$ to the network, but no more.
+A key element in the proposed defense system is to install appropriate throttling rates at the distributed routing points, such that, globally, S exports its full service capacity U_S to the network, but no more.
 The "appropriate" throttles should depend on the current demand distributions, and so must be negotiated dynamically between server and network.
 Our negotiation approach is server-initiated.
 A server operating below the designed load limit needs no protection, and need not install any router throttles.
-As server load increases and crosses the designed load limit $U_S$ , however, the server may start to protect itself by installing and activating a rate throttle at a subset of its upstream routers.
-After that, if the current throttle fails to bring down the load at S to below $U_S$ , then the throttle rate is reduced.
-On the other hand, if the server load falls below a low-water mark $L_S$ (where $L_S < U_S$ ), then the throttle rate is increased (i.e., relaxed).
+As server load increases and crosses the designed load limit U_S , however, the server may start to protect itself by installing and activating a rate throttle at a subset of its upstream routers.
+After that, if the current throttle fails to bring down the load at S to below U_S , then the throttle rate is reduced.1 On the other hand, if the server load falls below a low-water mark L_S (where $L_S < U_S$), then the throttle rate is increased (i.e., relaxed).
 If an increase does not cause the load to significantly increase over some observation period, then the throttle is removed.
 The goal of the control algorithm is to keep the server load within $[L_S, U_S]$ whenever a throttle is in effect.

 Router throttling has been implemented on the CROSS/Linux software router running on a Pentium III/864 MHz machine.
-Because of limited space, we are not able to discuss our implementation in this paper, but refer the reader to [6] for the details.
-However, our implementation results indicate that (i) since throttling requires only looking up the IP destination address of a packet, it has essentially the same processing complexity as standard IP forwarding, and adds little computational overhead at a deployment router, and (ii) the amount of state information a router has to keep per throttle is a few bytes, for storing the destination IP address and the throttle value.
-Although throttling is space-effi cient, the total amount of state information needed at a router is nevertheless linear in the number of installed throttles.
+Our implementation results indicate that (i) since throttling requires only looking up the IP destination address of a packet, it has essentially the same processing complexity as standard IP forwarding, and adds little computational overhead at a deployment router, and (ii) the amount of state information a router has to keep per throttle is a few bytes, for storing the destination IP address and the throttle value.
+Although throttling is space-efficient, the total amount of state information needed at a router is nevertheless linear in the number of installed throttles.
 Hence, it may not be possible for the routers to maintain state about every Internet server.
 However, the approach can be feasible as an on-demand and selective protection mechanism.
 The premise is that DDoS attacks are the exception rather than the norm.
 At any given time, we expect at most only a minor portion of the network to be under attack, while the majority remaining portion to be operating in "good health".
 Moreover, rogue attackers usually target "premium sites" with heavy customer utilization, presumably to cause maximal user disruptions and to generate the most publicity.
 These selected sites may then elect to protect themselves in the proposed architecture, possibly by paying for the offered services.

-A. Our contributions
+A. Our Contributions